-Students are required to remain on campus while school is in session (see Daily Schedule, page 4).
-If a student leaves the building without permission, they will not be allowed to return.
+Students are expected to remain on campus while school is in session (see Daily Schedule, page 4).
+If a student leaves the building without permission, they may not be allowed to return.
+School and/or facility staff may determine whether it is appropriate for a student to return to the building after leaving.
 In addition, students are not allowed to open doors any entrance/exit doors for any reason.
 If a student is observed allowing others entrance into the building they will be disciplined, up to and including suspension.